 Web Stories created using Web Stories for WordPress use what’s provided in the Document tab inside the editor to generate schema.org and social meta-data automatically.
 Ensure you review and update all requested metadata, including poster image, excerpt and publisher logo.
 Please see SEO for Web Stories for further SEO guidance.

 How do I implement Analytics in my Web Stories?

 There are two ways to include analytics in your Web Stories:

 - Add your Google Analytics ID in the "Editor Settings".

 - If you use the Site Kit by Google WordPress plugin, you can set up Google Analytics there.

 What do I do about an AMP validation issue in Search Console?

 Web Stories are powered by AMP, which adds some restrictions on a page’s allowed markup.
-In some cases, other WordPress plugins use disallowed markup.
-We recommend temporarily disabling these plugins and reaching out to our support forum.
+Check our Troubleshooting guide for how to resolve AMP validation errors.